 Additionally, I didn’t know as a single mom how to spend 20 minutes alone with each child each day.
 So, I decided on 10 minutes per kid.

-You can satisfy your child’s needs effectively in 10 minutes a day – if you’re serious about it.
+It is possible to satisfy your strong-willed child’s needs in 10 minutes a day – if you’re serious about it.

 - Each child receives 10 minutes of uninterpreted, undivided attention.